WebAssembly/spec/document/core/syntax/conventions.rst

 The following notation is adopted for manipulating such records:

+* Where the type of a record is clear from context, empty fields with value ${:eps} are often omitted.

 * ${:r.FIELD} denotes the contents of the ${:FIELD} component of ${:r}.

 * ${:r[.FIELD = A]} denotes the same record as ${:r},